Losant/losant-docs/docs/applications/access-keys.md

 ## Using Access Keys

 To find out more on using access keys with our MQTT clients, checkout the various [Losant MQTT](/mqtt/overview) client libraries.
+To learn more about using access keys with our

-For information on connecting to the Losant Platform via MQTT take a look at the [Losant MQTT Documentation](/mqtt/overview).
+REST API, checkout the various [Losant REST](/rest-api/overview/) client libraries.